Narciso Mina

 Arrinton Narciso Mina Villalba (born 25 November 1982 in San Lorenzo) is an Ecuadorian football striker who plays for Clan Juvenil.

 Club career

 He was transferred to Barcelona from former club Manta Fútbol Club and was a regular starter for his club.
 On 27 October 2009 Huracán signed Mina on loan from Barcelona Guayaquil for one year.

-In March joined Chornomorets Odessa in the Ukrainian Premier League on a 3-month loan until the end of the season with an option to prolong his contract based on his performances.
+In March joined Chornomorets Odesa in the Ukrainian Premier League on a 3-month loan until the end of the season with an option to prolong his contract based on his performances.

 Barcelona SC

 2012 season

 In 2012, Mina rejoined Barcelona.
 Mina scored his first two goals in a game against Deportivo Cuenca.
 He finished the 2012 Ecuadorian Serie A season as top goal-scorer, with thirty goals to his name, the second highest global tally by a South American.
 His thirty goals was the most scored by a Barcelona player in a single season, which helped Barcelona secure its fourteenth title, not having won a league title since 1997.